We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Where possible you will be invited to meet a member of our Public Health Nursing team whilst still pregnant.

 If we are not able to meet with you whilst pregnant, we will contact you a few days after your baby is born to arrange for a member of our team to visit you.
-This visit usually takes place when your baby is around ten to sixteen days old.
+This visit usually takes place when your baby is around 10 to 20 days old.

 Connecting with your baby before they arrive